tk755/q/README.md

 ## Follow-up Interactions

-Omitting a command enables chatting about the previous response, which allows for many useful follow-up interactions.
+Omitting an explicit command enables chatting about the previous response.
+This creates a command chain, which allows for many useful follow-up interactions.

 - Iterative refinement: